10 hobbies for housewives, the key to keeping your sanity with young children.

 Scrapbooking is the limit to my craftiness so I am not 100% sure what to recommend for crafts.
 Sewing, knitting, DIY, painting, or be brave and search crafts on Pinterest.
 SOMETHING is bound to catch your eye.

 If you are an extrovert, your hobby may be a girls night or coffee with a friend.
 Something OUT OF THE HOUSE!!
 Volunteering, or planning a monthly dinner party, or a cocktail party for the people from your neighborhood, or shopping with old coworkers.
-Remember a hobby isn’t just about self-reflection, it’s about spending time doing something you love.
+Remember hobbies for housewives aren’t just about self-reflection, it’s about spending time doing something you love.